 What are the symptoms of secondary breast cancer?

-The symptoms of secondary breast cancer depend on which part of the body the cancer has spread to.
+The symptoms of secondary breast cancer depend on where in the body the cancer has spread.

 • feeling more tired than usual